alexsli0922/Kozak_project/kozak_seq.md

     print t + "\t" + str(muts[t]) + "\n"
 print "done"
 ```
-Get all substitution mutations and record number of mutations at each position
+Get all substitution mutations and record number of mutations at each position from -9 to +6:
 ```python
 ## count number of mutation at each position
 import re